BhaskarPanja93/View-Bot-Server/README.md

 # AdflyViewBot
-Contact me if you ahve any problem using this...
+Contact me if you have any problem using this...

 Fully Functional Adfly View-Bot mechanism(perpetual) Simulate human clicks(No-Ban)